FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Added a loading screen.
 + Added a collider to the carrot's sell box.
 + Added functionality on our logger, now we can individually toggle the logs of each script using the in-game console.
++ Added an in-game file manager from github to replace an issue caused by EditorUtility (https://github.com/yasirkula/UnitySimpleFileBrowser)
 + Refactored scene loading to use a loading manager.
 + Refactored the sell system.
 + Changed the water shader a bunch.
++ We made an editor extension to make the process of adding new crops easier, altho it still needs further work to be fully automated.
 + Now the Gold UI updates using an event.
++ Moved a bit the house's spawn points.
 + Removed popibrine.